grisuno/LazyOwn/COMMANDS.md

 Creates a bash reverse shell script in the `sessions` directory with the specified `lhost` and `lport` values.

 This function performs the following actions:
-1. Checks if `lhost` and `lport` are set.
+1. Checks if `lhost` and `lport` are assign.
 If not, it prints an error message and exits.
 2. Creates a bash reverse shell script using the provided `lhost` and `lport` values.
 3. Saves the script to `sessions/revshell.sh`.
 4. Prints a message with the `curl` command to download and execute the reverse shell script.